lopezdsr/sql-query/sqlref/sql_reference.md

 A relation is an entity that represents input data either stored physically on Cloud {{site.data.keyword.cos_short}} or virtual intermediate results, for example, the virtual result table of a *subselect*, a *values clause*, a *common table expression*, or a *table valued function*.
 Relations can be queried or joined with other relations.

 Specifying the physical data stored on Cloud {{site.data.keyword.cos_short}} as a relation is done using the [externalTableSpec](#externalTableSpec) syntax.
-An example of a valid table URI is `cos://us-geo/sql/orders.parquet`, which references one of the sample tables provided by SQL Query out of the box.
+An example of a valid table URI is `cos://us-geo/sql/orders.parquet`, which references one of the sample tables provided by {{site.data.keyword.sqlquery_short}} out of the box.

 Multiple relations can be composed using join operators.
 The syntax for joining relations is defined by the syntax diagrams below.